HOMEABOUT USCONTACT USVOLUNTEERBECOME A MEMBER

 Weakness, fatigue, tiredness, fever, edema, dental pain, increased bleeding tendency, nosebleed, bruising, pharyngitis (sore throat), laryngitis, tonsillitis, conjunctivitis, otitis (ear infection/inflammation), ear pain, palpitations; Digestive/Gastrointestinal disorders: abdominal pain, stomach pain, stomach or intestinal upset, heartburn, indigestion [including belching and bloating], nausea, vomiting, diarrhea, infectious gastroenteritis, pancreatitis; Musculoskeletal disorders: joint pain (arthralgia), muscle pain (myalgia) and cramps; Nervous system disorders: dizziness, headache, drowsiness, pins and needles/numbness (paraesthesia/hypoesthesia), seizures, convulsions; Respiratory disorders: cough, nasal congestion, sinusitis (inflammation/infection of the sinuses), upper respiratory infection, rhinitis (runny nose), flu, bronchitis, wheezing, pneumonia; Skin and subcutaneous tissue disorders: rash (dermatitis), eczema, hives (urticaria), itch (pruritus), angioedema, erythema nodosum; Hepatobiliary disorders: hepatitis, liver-injury; Urinary disorders: pus in the urine (pyuria); Allergic reactions, including swelling of the face, lips, tongue or throat that can cause trouble breathing and/or swallowing, hives.

-*Information complied from Singulair's "Patient Information" and "Prescribing Information" August 2009 and updated August 2010.
-You are strongly encouraged to visit www.singulair.com and read both the Patient and Prescribing Information in the event changes have been made since this list was updated.
+*Information complied from Singulair's "Patient Information" and "Prescribing Information."
+Please visit www.singulair.com and read both the Patient and Prescribing Information in the event changes have been made since this list was updated.
 Singulair may have other side effects.
 Visit www.parentsforsafety.org for more information.

-PLEASE REPORT ADVERSE REACTIONS TO SINGULAIR TO THE FDA:
+PLEASE REPORT PROBLEMS WITH SINGULAIR TO THE FDA:

 www.accessdata.fda.gov/scripts/medwatch